PurpleCloud-MT/General/README.md

 * You are allowed to examine all resources provided in the resource group ("purple-cloud-rg") and analyse their configurations.
 * You should follow the blue teaming handbook, which will guide you through the defense part and contains information on misconfiguration, corrective defensive measures and monitoring which can be enabled.
 * You can perform all corrective measures within the Azure portal.
 * You are allowed to skip configuration steps in case something does not work as expected and takes up too much time.
-You can always come back later the open points and complete them afterwards.
-In case you are not able to
+You can always come back later to the open points and complete them afterwards.
+If you are unable to complete a defensive task/challenge, briefly share your experience in the questionnaire.